Yasindu-Sasmitha/Aegis-LK/README.md

 **Branch naming:** `feature/<your-IT-ID>-<short-description>`

-Examples: `feature/IT24XXXXXX-incident-entities`, `feature/IT24XXXXXX-incident-api`,
+Examples: `feature/ITxxxxxxxx-incident-entities`, `feature/ITxxxxxxxx-incident-api`,
-`feature/IT24XXXXXX-incident-agent`.
+`feature/ITxxxxxxxx-incident-agent`.

-Rule of thumb for branch size: if you can describe it in one sentence without using "and" more than once, it's the right size. `IT24XXXXXX-incident-entities` — good.
+Rule of thumb for branch size: if you can describe it in one sentence without using "and" more than once, it's the right size. `ITxxxxxxxx-incident-entities` — good.
-`IT24XXXXXX-incident-everything` — split it up.
+`ITxxxxxxxx-incident-everything` — split it up.

 **ID → module mapping** (fill in once, keep here as the single source of truth):